 Hygiene methods will vary depending on whether you have decided to self-isolate with your elder relatives, or are living as separate households.
 If living separately, you must try and find other ways to support and stay in contact other than in-person visits, which is a big challenge.

-If you are living together, make sure to implement extra precautions around the house, such as washing your hands thoroughly before and after helping with any personal care, getting a toothbrush sterilizer or keeping toothbrushes in sealed Ziploc bags, and wiping surfaces and handles down each day with antibacterial spray.
+If you are living together, make sure to implement extra precautions around the house, such as washing your hands thoroughly before and after helping with any personal care, using a hand sanitizer gel, getting a toothbrush sterilizer or keeping toothbrushes in sealed Ziploc bags, and wiping surfaces and handles down each day with antibacterial spray.

 Offer Tech Support